DCMLab/part-writing/README.md

 The `--` is included in order to avoid arguments being passed to `stack exec`.
 For a documentation of each tool, use the `-h` (or `--help`) flag.
+An already trained model that can be used for `vl-compose` can be found in `exampleModel.json`.

 The two additional commands `vl-haskell-exe` and `vl-view-model` are WIP and should not be used.